 Currently we do not have minimum size standards for conservation reserves under different landscape conditions.
 However, a minimum size standard of 2000 ha has been established for natural environment parks by Ontario Parks (OMNR 1992).
 This minimum standard was considered necessary to protect representative landscapes as well as allow for low intensity recreational activities.
-This conservation reserve has met the minimum standard at 3834 hectares.
-The size provides adequate protection from any intrusive influences on the core ecosystem (wetlands, black spruce, jack pine and white birch forests, etc.).
-The many biological boundaries limit the amount of trespassing that can occur.
-Without the existing trails and roads within the site, the amount of recreational activity is limited by the large wetland complexes occurring throughout.
+At 4686 hectares, it more than doubles the minimum standard.
+With its round shape and large size and many biological boundaries, the core areas are protected from any intrusive influences.
+The 'pristine' condition also makes it attractive for non-motorized recreational activities.